endeve/thornado/README.md

 JIRA issues: https://jira.devtools.intel.com/browse/CMPLRLIBS-34388
 # Activities, progress, and results

+##Dec 15 2023
+1. FlashX/Thornado's package from Mathi,  Flash-X-Repo.tar, runs on Aurora with hdf57 supplied by me.
+2. Updated Mathi package to the latest delep-Ov and Thornado master, the app compiles and runs fine on Aurora.
+3. Will try ms69 branch of Thornado with FlashX on Aurora, and also the latest eng-compile and release compiler.

 ##Dec 14 2023
 1. Try FlashX from Mathi on Sunspot
     - it compiles and runs with the original package, but for some combination of np and npp, the run hangs. shaopingquan@x1922c5s7b0n0